In The Forge, you can share your Assets Library with your friends, or access it from your local Foundry install.

 You could also revoke all keys at any time, causing any key that was previously generated to become invalid, which can be useful to revoke access to a troublesome player or if the key was publicly leaked.

-Here’s a quick video tour of how the feature can be used, for step by step details, see below :
+Here’s a quick video tour of how the feature can be used, for step by step details, see below (from when it was still in development, though the same process still applies here) :

 Step by step guide